And Why You Might Want To

 - Click on your profile in the upper-left of your screen.

-Last, press “Proceed” on the pop up warning.Learn to properly deregister your Signal account in this article so your data is actually deleted…don't just delete the app icon!
+Now your app is degregistered and you can uninstall the app from your phone just like any other app.Learn to properly deregister your Signal account in this article so your data is actually deleted…don't just delete the app icon!
 Click To Tweet

 Unregister and delete Signal on Android: